-Daisey O’Donnell Goes Full Smokeshow In A Scanty Bikini At The Beach
+Daisey O'Donnell Goes Full Smokeshow In A Scanty Bikini At The Beach

-Daisey O’Donnell returned to her Instagram account on January 30 to tantalize her 1 million followers with another look at her incredibly fit figure.
-In the post, The English model and entrepreneur looked like a total smokeshow at the beach in a mismatched bikini from Meshki that perfectly suited her fit physique.
+Daisey O'Donnell returned to her Instagram account on January 30 to tantalize her 1 million followers with another look at her incredibly fit figure.
+In the post, the English model and entrepreneur looked like a total smokeshow at the beach in a mismatched bikini from Meshki that perfectly suited her fit physique.

-In the first snapshot, Daisey was seen enjoying the warm sunshine, dressed in her sexy two-piece swimsuit.
+In the first snapshot, Daisey seemed to be enjoying the warm sunshine, dressed in her sexy two-piece swimsuit.
 The full-body picture gave a good look at her hourglass physique.
 The hottie posed on a boardwalk, standing sideways with one leg forward.
 She spiced things up by tugging at her thong, pulling the straps upward to tease her fans.
 She tilted her head to the side as she playfully stuck her tongue out at the camera.

-In the second photo, Daisey changed her stance by turning around to showcase her toned backside.
-She bent her knees as she flashed her perky booty.
-The babe looked over her shoulder, still sticking her tongue out.
-The bright sunshine enveloped her flawlessly tanned skin, making it glow.

 She wore a pair of animal-print bottoms that featured a low-cut waistline, which allowed her to show an ample amount of skin across her toned midsection.
 The thin straps clung to her hips, highlighting her flat tummy and abs.
 The high leg cuts also helped elongate her legs.